Foresight Institute

 Foresight's stated strategy is to focus on creating a community that promotes beneficial uses of new technologies and reduce misuse and accidents potentially associated with them.

 Foresight runs a one-year Fellowship program aimed at giving researchers and innovators the support and mentorship to accelerate their projects while they continue to work in their existing career.

 Since 2021, Foresight has hosted a podcast about grand futures called "The Foresight Institute Podcast" and shares all their material as open source via YouTube with lectures from scientists and other relevant actors within their fields of interest.

 In addition, Foresight hosts Vision Weekend, an annual conferences focused on envisioning positive, long-term futures enabled by science and technology.
 The institute holds conferences on molecular nanotechnology and awards yearly prizes for developments in the field.

-One of Foresight's founders, Eric Drexler was criticized for his position on nanotechnology.
-Critics asserted that Drexler's view ignored quantum effects in nanotechnology design, lacking practical output and technical obsolescence.

 History

 The Foresight Institute was founded in 1986 by Christine Peterson, K. Eric Drexler, and James C. Bennett to support the development of nanotechnology.
 Many of the institute's initial members came to it from the L5 Society, who were hoping to form a smaller group more focused on nanotechnology.
 In 1991, the Foresight Institute created two suborganizations with funding from tech entrepreneur Mitch Kapor; the Institute for Molecular Manufacturing and the Center for Constitutional Issues in Technology.
 In the 1990s, the Foresight Institute launched several initiatives to provide funding to developers of nanotechnology.
 In 1993, it created the Feynman Prize in Nanotechnology, named after physicist Richard Feynman.
 In May 2005, the Foresight Institute changed its name to "Foresight Nanotech Institute", though it reverted to its original name in June 2009.

 In 2020, following the COVID-19 pandemic, the institute moved its programs online.